chesahkalu/azure_administrator/policy_compliance_with_tags.md

-# Azure Compliance and Governance
+# Azure Compliance and Governance Using Tags

-Welcome to the definitive guide on mastering Azure's governance tools.
-This tutorial is designed to empower you to navigate and apply Azure's governance framework effectively, ensuring your resources are organized and compliant.
+This tutorial is designed to empower you to navigate and apply Azure's governance framework effectively, ensuring your resources are organized and compliant using tagging and policies.

 ---